Food allergies: What you need to know

 In this article, we will cover the symptoms, causes, treatments, and triggers of food allergies.

-Here are some key points about (disease).
+Here are some key points about food allergies.
 More detail and supporting information is in the main article.

 - Allergies in children appear to be increasing.